Aaronus-Gracus/Computer-Networking-Configurations-and-Labs/Cisco Networking Projects/GRE-Tunnel-Configuration.md

 - Tunnel Destination
 - IP address of the virtual tunnel itself

-<b>Tunnel Source:</b> specify which physical interface on R1 will be used for the tunnel.
-We should use the interface connected to the service provider, which is g0/0/0 :
+<p><u>Tunnel Source:</u> specify which physical interface on R1 will be used for the tunnel.
+We should use the interface connected to the service provider, which is g0/0/0 :</p>

 R1(config-if)#tunnel source g0/0/0

-<b>Tunnel Destination:</b> specify the IP address of the other end of the tunnel, so R2.
+<i>Tunnel Destination:</i> specify the IP address of the other end of the tunnel, so R2.
 So, enter R2’s WAN interface’s IP, 200.0.0.2 :

 R1(config-if)#tunnel destination 200.0.0.2